 Master Observation of Thoughts Meditation: Transform Your Mind Today

-I find observing my thoughts helps me reflect on what’s really going on inside.
-Sometimes I realize I’m preoccupied with worries that aren’t actually that pressing.
+Watching my thoughts helps me see what’s really going on inside.
+I often find I’m worried about things that aren’t that big of a deal.

 The goal isn’t to empty your mind or stop thoughts altogether.
-The thoughts will come no matter what.
+Thoughts will always come.

 Key Takeaways